Tommy Lee (rugby league): Wakefield Trinity Wildcats (2011)

 Once again, Lee only spent one season with the Wakefield Trinity Wildcats in the 2011 Super League season.
 He went onto record 27 appearances and scored seven tries.

 Huddersfield Giants (2012)

 Lee played for the Huddersfield Giants in the 2012 rugby league season.
 Lee only represented the West Yorkshire outfit for one season, before moving to the London Broncos.

 London Broncos (2013)

 Lee played one season in the south of England with the London Broncos in the 2013 campaign.

 Salford Red Devils (2014-16)

 Lee played for the Salford Red Devils in the 2014, 2015 and 2016 seasons.
 Lee made 51 appearances, scoring four tries and kicking two goals, for the team from the AJ Bell Stadium.

 St. Helens (2017)

-The start of the 2017 season marked the fifth time that Lee had represented a club for only a solitary camping.
+The start of the 2017 season marked the fifth time that Lee had represented a club for only a solitary campaign.
 As he played for St. Helens making 19 appearances, before moving back to the city of Kingston upon Hull to play under Head Coach Tim Sheens, for newly-promoted Hull Kingston Rovers.